atketan/device-stability-prediction/README.md

 # Device Stability Prediction
 Prediction of positional stability for a Gyroscope incorporated device using Machine Learning.
-Given a gyroscopic data, machine learning model is expected to predict whether the device is stable or moving.
+Given a real time gyroscopic data (which consists of noises as well), machine learning model is expected to predict whether the device is stable or moving.

 ## Technical objective
 - [x] Prediction of a positional stability of a gyroscope incorporated device.